-A massive fracked gas export pipeline is proposed for southern Oregon that would stretch from Malin, Oregon 230 miles to Coos Bay, Oregon.
-The Jordan Cove LNG (liquefied natural gas) Project is a proposal by Canadian energy corporation, Pembina, to ship fracked natural gas from Canada and the Rockies through southern Oregon to the coast to be shipped overseas.
+A massive fracked gas export pipeline is proposed for southern Oregon that would stretch 229 miles from Malin, Oregon to Coos Bay, Oregon.
+The Jordan Cove LNG (liquefied natural gas) Export Project is a proposal by Canadian energy corporation, Pembina, to ship fracked natural gas from Canada and the Rockies through southern Oregon to the coast to be shipped overseas.

 Rogue Riverkeeper has been working to stop the Jordan Cove LNG Project since its inception in the mid-2000’s.
-With our coalition partners at Rogue Climate, we have helped bring this statewide issue national attention.
-The Jordan Cove LNG Project is the only LNG export project proposed for the US west coast threatening our rivers, private property, tribal territories, public lands, communities, and our climate.
+With our coalition partners at Rogue Climate, we have helped bring this issue statewide and national attention.
+The Jordan Cove LNG Project is the only LNG export project proposed for the US west coast threatening our rivers, private property, tribal territories, public lands, communities, and climate.

 At Rogue Riverkeeper, we work to:

 - Lead a coalition to oppose the Pacific Connector pipeline & Jordan Cove LNG terminal;

 - Track and respond to state and federal permitting processes;

 - Develop technical comments about the impacts to the health of the Rogue;